EU to amend law to make Libor rigging illegal

-LONDON Manipulating market benchmarks in the European Union would be illegal under a draft law being proposed next week after Barclays' (BARC.L) admission of rigging the London-based Libor rate, the EU's executive body said on Friday.
+LONDON, July 20 Manipulating market benchmarks in the European Union would be illegal under a draft law being proposed next week after Barclays' admission of rigging the London-based Libor rate, the EU's executive body said on Friday.

 The European Commission said it would extend its draft law on tackling market abuses which is currently awaiting approval from the European Parliament and member states.